-#4: Map or Visual (1-page limit)
+#4: Visual or Map (1-page limit)

+- Proposals NOT INVOLVING land acquisition or restoration: Provide a graphic, table, photo(s), figure, map, or other visual element that illustrates or elaborates on information in the main proposal. - Proposals INVOLVING land acquisition or restoration: Map of the specific proposed project area is required.

-All proposals involving land acquisition or restoration: a map of the specific proposed project area is required.
-Map must be legible as black & white photocopy, include north arrow and scale, and illustrate specific site location within city, county, region, and/or state. • All other proposals: provide a map, graphic, table, photo(s), figure, or other visual that illustrates or elaborates on information in the main proposal.
+Map must be legible as black & white printout, include north arrow and scale, and illustrate specific site location within city, county, region, and/or state.